-Why is Friday 13th believed to be unlucky?
+Friday 13th: Why is it believed to be unlucky? - CBBC Newsround

-It's Friday 13th - supposedly the unluckiest day!
-But why do people always think something bad's going to happen when it comes around?
+It's Friday 13th this week - supposedly the unluckiest day!
+But why do people always think something bad is going to happen when it comes around?

-No one's sure what the exact origin of the superstition is.
+Well, the truth is that no one's sure what the exact origin of the superstition is.

 The number 13 and Friday both have a long history of bringing bad luck - and it's the combination of the two that makes the day the most feared.

 Many think that the reason for the number 13's bad luck comes from the Bible.

 Judas, who betrayed Jesus, is thought to have been the 13th guest to sit down to the Last Supper.

 Even today, it's considered unlucky to have 13 people sitting at a dinner table, and some people pop a teddy bear in a seat to make the number of guests up to 14!